-25 The more attractive, e.g., low-cost or free, the platform is for consumers, the more scholars an firms can argue that users have trade away their privacy interests by engaging with that platform.
-See Infra II.B.
+25. The more attractive, e.g., low-cost or free, the platform is for consumers, the more scholars an firms can argue that users have trade away their privacy interests by engaging with that platform.
+See infra Part III.B.